aws/karpenter-provider-aws/docs/ROADMAP.md

     - Karpenter is ready to be used in non-production scenarios and supports a majority of known use cases.
 * v0.4
     - Date: Q4, 2021
-    - Karpenter is ready to be used in production and been rigorously tested for scale and performance
+    - Karpenter is ready to be used in production and been rigorously tested for scale and performance.

 | Component    | Feature                                                | Scope  | Owner           |
 | ------------ | ------------------------------------------------------ | ------ | --------------- |